janujcic/janujcic-personal-website/content/blog/the-value-of-studying-engineering.md

 ---

 I often reflect on how my engineering studies don't directly relate to the work I do now.
 Was it worth studying engineering even if I now work in IT?
 While engineering skills are transferable to to other fields, it raises a deeper question:
-* *"Should education only prepare us for a certain profession?"*
+* *Should education only prepare us for a certain profession?*

 It is an interesting question with societal implications, but exploring it would require an entire essay.
 Maybe one day I'll take the time to synthesize my thoughts on this subject in a coherent piece.
 Until then, I can only offer some reflections on my own studies, my career so far, and my thoughts on the future.

 I believe it would be hard to find someone who disagrees that studying engineering teaches a way of thinking and problem-solving that is incredibly useful.
 For some, this comes naturally; others develop it by applying these skills across different problems.
 The same meta-skills could probably be developed in other fields.
 What’s interesting is that the most valuable outcome isn’t the direct knowledge gained but the problem-solving approach.
-You need information to solve a problem, but in the end, it’s just input—two people won't achieve the same result with it [^1].
+You need information to solve a problem, but in the end, it’s just input—two people won't achieve the same result with it [1].

 To develop this approach, you need to apply it continuously, refining it through feedback and practice.
 Solving a few engineering problems doesn't automatically make it natural to apply this process in other areas.
 This just shows that effort is required, and we rarely muster the willpower or time to do it unless time is dedicated to it That's what years of studying provide.
 Some people might  develop this approach naturally through work or even hobbies, but for most, the work done during studies shapes their approach to problems throughout life.
 The lesson is clear: like with most of the things in life  the path walked is more important than the final result.
 A degree proves that you can solve tough problems, persevere, shift between different layers of abstraction, and learn complex things.
 It also proves that you developed a way of thinking useful in any field - a process that turns information inputs into something potentially more valuable than someone who hasn't walked that path.